A Practical Guide to Freshdesk Data Residency in 2026

 1. A customer in France submits a support ticket.

-2. That ticket lands safely in your Freshdesk account, hosted on an EU server, just as you planned.
+2. That ticket lands safely in your Freshdesk account, hosted on a secure EU server.

-3. But then, your shiny new third-party AI tool kicks in to analyze the ticket.
+3. Then, your chosen third-party AI tool analyzes the ticket.

-A secure way forward for Freshdesk data residency: Compliant AI with eesel AI
+A secure approach for Freshdesk data residency: Compliant AI with eesel AI

-The good news is you don't have to choose between getting work done faster and staying compliant. eesel AI is an AI platform built to work with your existing tools like Freshdesk without forcing you into a risky data situation.
+The good news is you can enjoy the benefits of faster workflows while staying fully compliant. eesel AI is an AI platform built to work alongside your existing tools like Freshdesk, providing a secure and complementary solution for your data needs.

-It solves the data residency problem head-on. eesel AI offers EU data residency on its Business and Custom plans, so you can be certain that any customer data the AI touches stays within the European Union if that's what you need.
-It’s a level of assurance that most marketplace apps just can't give you.
+It supports your data residency goals by offering EU data residency on its Business and Custom plans.
+This ensures that any customer data the AI processes stays within the European Union, providing a level of regional assurance that perfectly matches your Freshdesk setup.

-On top of that, eesel AI gives you a safer, more controlled way to roll out AI:
+On top of that, eesel AI gives you a controlled way to roll out AI:

-• Get started in minutes, not months: Instead of a massive migration project, eesel AI connects to your Freshdesk account with a simple one-click integration.
-You can be up and running right away, no developers needed.
+• Get started in minutes: Instead of a complex project, eesel AI connects to your Freshdesk account with a simple one-click integration.
+It works within the Freshdesk ecosystem to enhance your existing workflows.

 • You control the knowledge: You decide exactly what information the AI can use.
-Point it to your public help center, internal Confluence pages, or specific Google Docs, and it will only use approved sources to answer questions.
+Point it to your public help center, internal Confluence pages, or specific Google Docs, and it will only use your approved sources.

-• Test it out with zero risk: Before the AI ever interacts with a real customer, you can run it in a simulation mode. eesel AI will analyze your past support tickets and show you exactly how it would have replied.
-This gives you a clear picture of its performance and lets you fine-tune its behavior without any stress.
+• Test with confidence: Before the AI ever interacts with a real customer, you can run it in a simulation mode. eesel AI will analyze your past support tickets and show you exactly how it would have replied, allowing you to fine-tune its performance with zero risk.

 A quick look at Freshdesk pricing